Should you opt-out of the NHS pension?

 The Government’s consultation suggests introducing flexible pension accrual in the future.
 This will give NHS staff more control and flexibility over their salaries and pensions.

 That said, there is no doubt that many of these senior NHS staff would require taking advice on the appropriate rate of benefit accrual for them in the future.
+This is because they need to compare the value of their benefits from remaining in the scheme with opting out.

 If you’re an NHS doctor or consultant wanting to get some clarity on the best way forward for you and your pension, we offer a free 60 min consultation to review your options.